 By being consistent, you are building a habit for your listeners, who will soon expect to listen to your show whenever it gets released.
 In other words, people expect they can listen to your new episodes and are actually disappointed when they don’t see something new.

 That’s what you’re hoping to do with your audience when you start a podcast.

 - What most businesses misunderstand about podcasting

-- The best way for B2B companies to approach podcasting and how to promote your podcast in 2020
+- The best way for B2B companies to approach podcasting and how to promote your podcast

 - How to approach monetizing a podcast